zeroluck/docs/sources/admin-guide/introduction/index.md

 ## Extreme flexibility

 As Kent Beck says, "Embrace Change".
-The key to the Gluu Server's succes has been its ability to handle all sorts of crazy requirements--quickly.
+The key to the Gluu Server's success has been its ability to handle all sorts of crazy requirements--quickly.
 Sometimes raw speed is needed, but equally important is the ability for the access management framework to be really smart.